pandelislag/quizapp/README.md

 ### What I learned

-This project help me to explore React Js  by building this realistic project.
-I learn how interact with a Framework, how to build a component and see a better look in React Router Dom.
+This project helps me to explore ReactJs.
+By building this qpp, I learn how to interact with a Framework, how to build a component and see a better look in React Router DOM.

 ### Continued development

-In future projects i would like to learn more consepts about React Framework like  and try out to combine more concepts.
-Also i want to explore more concepts in React and make my code more effecient.
+In future projects i would like to learn more consepts about React Framework.
+Also i want to make my code more effecient.

 ### Useful resources